10 Revealing Signs of a Codependent Parent and How to Heal

 3. Generational trauma

-The signs of a codependent parent often include learned behaviors from their parents, those who came before them, and so on.
+Codependent parenting often includes learned behaviors from their parents, those who came before them, and so on.
 Attached to that is the impact of culture and society on beliefs.

 The idea is that most people learn the dominator rather than the partnership approach when it comes to relationships.
 This doesn’t create a dynamic where all parties can freely express themselves and nurture their identities alongside the family’s needs.